Two-phase validation sampling via principal components to improve efficiency in multi-model estimation from error-prone biomedical databases: Simulations

-We explored three different covariance structures for the exposures $\pmb{X}$ described in Section~\ref{sec:dgm} and fixed $\sigma^2_U = 1$ and $n = 100$.
-These settings compared the validation study designs under independence versus dependence between the error-prone exposures, since the principal components are expected to be informative only in the latter scenario.
-Thus, the ETS-$PC_1^*$ design is expected to perform best when the covariates $\bX^*$ are correlated.
+We explored three different covariance structures (independence, equal dependence, and unequal dependence) for the exposures $\pmb{X}$ described in Section~\ref{sec:dgm} and fixed the error variance $\sigma^2_U = 1$ and validation study size $n = 100$.
+Since PCA is expected to be informative for correlated variables, the ETS-$PC_1^*$ design is expected to perform best when the exposures $\bX^*$ are dependent.

-The imputation estimator was empirically unbiased for all models, designs, and covariance structures (Web Appendix Figure~S1).
-As expected, ETS-$PC_1^*$ was most efficient when the exposures $\pmb{X}^*$ were correlated (Figure~\ref{fig:all_barbell}A).
-Under equal dependence, it had similar, large efficiency gains when modeling outcomes $Y_2, \dots, Y_5$ and only fell slightly behind ETS-$X_1^*$ for $Y_1$.
-Similar observations held under unequal dependence, except that the gap between ETS-$PC_1^*$ and ETS-$X_1^*$ was wider for the $Y_1$ model.
-In the other models, the efficiency gains for ETS-$PC_1^*$ were proportional to the average correlation between $X_j$ and the other exposures.
+The imputation estimator was empirically unbiased ($\leq 1\%$) for all models, designs, and covariance structures (Supplemental Table~S1).
+As expected, the total empirical variability across all models was smallest for the ETS-$PC_1^*$ design when the exposures $\bX$ were dependent (either equally or unequally), such that $PC_1^*$ was informative about $\bX^*$ and, to a lesser extent, $\bX$ (Figure~\ref{fig:sumvar_barbell}A).
+Under equal dependence, the total coefficient variability for the ETS-$PC_1^*$ design was only $58$, compared to $83$ for the ETS-$X_1^*$ design and $125$ for SRS.
+When assuming unequal dependence instead, the total coefficient variability for all designs was larger, but their relative advantages persisted: $76$ for ETS-$PC_1^*$ versus $111$ for ETS-$X_1^*$ and $121$ for SRS.
+Only when the exposures were independent did the ETS-$X_1^*$ design lead to a slightly smaller total ($116$ versus $121$), and ETS-$PC_1^*$ still beat SRS (at $126$).